izaakm/workshop-project-organization/slides/00-intro.md

 # Outline

-1. What should you keep in your project directory?
+1. What do you need to track?
-1. Project Directory structure (example)
-1. README files and markdown
-1. Git
+1. Standard project structure(s)
-1. data directory
-1. src directory
-1. docs directory
+1. Documentation
-1. Exercise: conceptual model of your project, data flow
-1. Exercise: clean up a spreasheet
-1. Exercise: create a project directory
+1. Alternative project structure(s)
-1. Exercise: create a script to automate setup
+1. Create a "make-project" script
-1. Exercise: create a project template on github
-1. Cookiecutter
+1. Extras

 <!-- END -->